 What Is a Caique?

-Turkish in origin, a caique is a small boat, generally narrow and made of wood, and usually powered by an engine though it may have sails as well and some can be rowed.
+Turkish in origin, a caique is a small boat, generally narrow and made of wood.
+It is usually powered by an engine, although it may have sails as well, and some can be rowed.
 It's the workhorse of the islands, often being used for multiple purposes of fishing, tourist or family transport, and the shipment of goods.